oVirt/ovirt-site/source/uncategorized/infiniband.html.md

       ib_ipoib
       ib_umad

-After loading these modules you should see an Infiniband interface ib0 with ifconfig (additionally ib1 if you have a two port card)
+After loading these modules you should see an Infiniband interface ib0 with ifconfig (additionally ib1 if you have a two port card).
+Add a new network inside OVirt and assign it with a static IP to the interface.

 ### Issues